 - Calculate raffle ticket quantity

-Additionally, our raffle ticket calculator below is really helpful:
+Additionally, our raffle ticket calculator is really helpful:

 How to price raffle tickets

-First things first, it’s essential to know how much profit your organization wants the raffle to earn.
-This value should reflect your fundraiser’s ideal net proceeds minus its costs.
+First things first, it’s essential to know how much profit your nonprofit organization aims to earn.
+This value is your fundraiser’s ideal net proceeds minus its costs.

 Raffle Ticket Costs